Board Members as Ambassadors

 Networked Boards

-Brent Never, a professor at the University of Missouri, has written about the importance of board member connections as a factor in fundraising.[3]See Never’s 2013 piece, Boards As Bridges in the Nonprofit Quarterly and the earlier paper Brent Never, Erin Nemenoff, and Jim Doyle, The Use of Organizational Champions: Boards as Bridges to … Continue reading Some organizations, depending on the nature of their work and their funding environment, need stronger external board networks than others.
+Brent Never, a professor at the University of Missouri, has written about the importance of board member connections as a factor in fundraising.((See Never’s 2013 piece, Boards As Bridges in the Nonprofit Quarterly and the earlier paper Brent Never, Erin Nemenoff, and Jim Doyle, The Use of Organizational Champions: Boards as Bridges to Resources -University of Missouri – Kansas City, 2011.
+Paper presented at ARNOVA, Toronto, November 2011)) Some organizations, depending on the nature of their work and their funding environment, need stronger external board networks than others.

 Brent has studied board member ties in a number of different kinds of organizations, the strength of the ties and whether the ties are cohesive (contacts who are known to each other) and redundant (ties to more than one board member).
 He depicts an “ideally networked” board like this: